Massachusetts SJC Expands Rights of Property Owners in Eminent Domain Cases

 5/26/21

-By: Marc Finkel In a landmark ruling involving the rights of property owners under the Massachusetts “quick take” eminent domain statute (M.G.L. c.
-79), the Supreme Judicial Court (“SJC”) recently determined that the “quick take” statute allows for a property owner to challenge the validity of the taking while also accepting a pro tanto (partial)…
+In a landmark ruling involving the rights of property owners under the Massachusetts “quick take” eminent domain statute (M.G.L. c.
+79), the Supreme Judicial Court (“SJC”) recently determined that the “quick take” statute allows for a property …

 Massive Unemployment Fraud Brings Some Taxpayers Another Nasty Pandemic Surprise